UKPLab/emnlp2021-hypercoref-cdcr/README.md

 It contains:
 - code for (re-)creating the HyperCoref corpus
-- 🚧🚧 tba 🚧🚧 the cross-document event coreference resolution (CDCR) system implementation used in our experiments, which is a modified version of [Cattan et al. 2021's system](https://github.com/ariecattan/coref/)
+- the cross-document event coreference resolution (CDCR) system implementation used in our experiments, which is a modified version of [Cattan et al. 2021's system](https://github.com/ariecattan/coref/)
 - 🚧🚧 tba 🚧🚧 [CoNLL files and scores from our experiments](archive/)

 Please cite our work as follows: